Jamie-Walsh/Projects/README.md

 # Projects
-A selection of Projects which I have created at college and at home.
+A selection of projects which I have created at college and at home.